csparkma/berkeley-final-project/README.md

 The final table *bigquery_totals_backup* is the rebuilt, joined, back-up copy of the original aggregated table *bigquery_totals* used for Machine Learning.

 - To maintain preserving the "customer session" aspect of the dataset and organization of dates of session occurrence, columns "FullVisitorId", "VisitId", and "Date" were maintained in the final *Bigquery_totals_backup* table.
+Column "Visits" was also dropped from the final dataset used for Machine Learning, but was used in queries to perform joins.

 - *Bigquery_totals_backup* is available for small dataset storage (~1700 rows due to storage/computer memory limitations in pgAdmin and SQL), in addition to the original table *bigquery_totals* that is connected via GoogleCloud for updating with larger data sets (currently contains >600,000 rows of data) that was used for Machine Learning.